 The process of going through an emergency with our pets is unpleasant enough without stressing over the terms of your financing and whether or not you’re being ripped off.
 It’s important to have an emergency fund or an emergency credit card for unexpected costs.
 Here are our top suggestions from our partners that are sure to be a great fit for your vet expenses.

-Citi Simplicity® Card - No Late Fees Ever- This credit card is known for having the least amount of fees attached with it.
-It comes with no annual fee, 0% APR for 21 months, and has an on-going APR of 12.99%, 17.99%, or 22.99% variable, based on creditworthiness.
-The extra-long 0% intro rate applies to both balance transfers and purchases, which make the Citi Simplicity Card a great option to use for major purchases.
+Citi Simplicity® Card - No Late Fees Ever– This credit card is known for having the least amount of fees attached with it.
+It comes with no annual fee and an intro APR of 0%* for 18 months on Purchases* and 0%* for 18 months on Balance Transfers*.
+The on-going APR is 15.74% - 25.74%* (Variable), based on creditworthiness.
+The extra-long 0% intro rate makes the Citi Simplicity® a great option to use for major purchases.

-Citi® Double Cash Card – 18 month BT offer- This credit card offers 1% cash back for purchases, and then 1% cash back when you make your monthly payment on time.
-The intro 0% APR is for 18 months on balance transfers, which is less than some of the above promotional offers, but deferred interest doesn’t apply, it comes with rewards, and the on-going APR is lower, at 13.24%-23.24% variable.
+Citi® Double Cash Card – $150 Cash Back Offer– This credit card lets you Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
+The intro APR is 0% for 15 months on Balance Transfers*, which is less than some of the above promotional offers, but deferred interest doesn’t apply, it comes with rewards, and the on-going APR is lower, at 15.24% - 25.24%* (Variable).

-Citi® Diamond Preferred® Card –Another Citi card, the Citi Diamond preferred Card now comes with pin and chip technology and also offers one of the longest intro periods; 21 months of 0% interest on both purchases and balance transfers.
-However, there is a balance transfer fee of 3%.
-Citi Diamond Preferred comes with free access to FICO® Scores.
+Citi® Diamond Preferred® Card – 21 Month Balance Transfer Offer –Another Citi card, the Citi® Diamond Preferred® Card – 21 Month Balance Transfer Offer now comes with pin and chip technology and also offers one of the longest intro periods; an intro APR of 0%* for 12 months on Purchases* and 0%* for 21 months on Balance Transfers*.
+The balance transfer fee is 5% of each balance transfer; $5 minimum.
+Citi® Diamond Preferred® comes with free access to FICO® Scores.